 Find out about housing services and supports for women and children who have experienced violence or are at risk of experiencing violence.
-These include transition houses, safe homes and second stage housing.
+These include transition houses, safe homes and second stage housing and long term housing.

 BC Housing supports more than 100 transition houses and safe homes for women — with or without children — who are at risk of violence, or who have experienced violence.

 The programs provide women and children with a temporary place to stay, support services, referrals and assistance in planning next steps.

 - Services are for adult women aged 19 years and older, with or without their female or male dependent children.